 Why Do I Need a Media Filter If I Have a Standard Furnace Filter?

 The debate between media filters and standard furnace filters is one that many in the industry have been having since media filters hit the market.
 Standard furnace filters are installed in homes and businesses with forced air furnaces.
 Standard furnace filters are made of spun glass fibers.
 They are designed to keep forced air furnaces and their ductwork clean, making them an important part of many HVAC systems.
 However, while standard furnace filters help keep forced air furnaces and ductwork clean, they don’t improve the air quality in a business or home.

 Media filters on the other hand are designed to improve air quality in residential and commercial facilities.
 Not only do media filters help improve air quality, they also are much more effective than standard furnace filters at keeping HVAC systems, including forced air furnaces, clean.

 Schedule an Appointment with Our Furnace, Heating, and Air Specialists Today!

-For more information about Blazer Heating and Air, check out our reviews.
+For more information about Blazer Heating, Air, and Plumbing, check out our reviews.
 If you’re ready to speak with us directly about your HVAC system, reach out to us onlineor call us at (804) 277-2458 to discuss your situation or schedule a heating and air service.
 Emergency services available 24/7.
 Ask us about our specials!